Why Learn Visual Notetaking

 Why?

-Well, as a professional Visual Note-taker, I feel it's both my duty and calling to debunk these misconceptions.
 Taking notes is a commonly accepted tool for learning, yet when you take it to a more creative (thus helpful) level, you might suddenly be accused of ‘doodling’.

-With 65% of the general population being visual learners, I’m often amazed why Visual Note-taking is not the default.
-This process allows us to interpret the information in our own way, capture our wild associations, connect the parts that make sense to us, and map it all out in a way that helps us!
+Visual note-taking lets us interpret information in our own way; capturing wild associations, connecting the pieces that make sense to us, and mapping it all out in a way that genuinely helps us understand.

 How can one learn Visual Note-taking?